-The fact that the large majority of original curators and project leaders have remain enthusiastically engaged in BHAVA bodes well for its future, in whatever form it may take.
-While conscious of professional advancement concerns and their impetus to seek major grants, we have nonetheless made significant progress, with the support of the American Library Association Carnegie-Whitney program, the DH@MSU seed grant, and a small MSU College of Arts and Letters Undergraduate Research Initiative grant.
-This development already has garnered BHAVA has name recognition, as is evidenced by invitations to present on it at Asia DH conferences at Emory University and Stanford University.
+With support from the AIIS Digital Scholarship Grant, we will carry out the remaining steps to bring BHAVA to fruition.
+This builds on important development work that was enabled by the American Library Association Carnegie-Whitney program, the DH@MSU seed grant, and a small MSU College of Arts and Letters Undergraduate Research Initiative grant.
+BHAVA has already garnered some name recognition, as is evidenced by invitations to present on it at Asia DH conferences at Emory University and Stanford University.

 As we put together grant proposals, the conversations we have had with DH advisors and data librarians, especially at Michigan State University, and with other collaborators around the world have been invaluable for developing BHAVA to be robust and sustainable yet user friendly.
 The grant proposal process thus has been a learning experience in many respects—technical, intellectual, collaborative, and professional.
-By the Fall of 2020, with completion of the prototype for our WordPress plugin and our Faceted Classification System, BHAVA’s basic digital architecture has come into shape.
-This has put us in a position where we are nearly ready for the bibliography curators to compile and catalog bibliographic references in earnest.
+By the Fall of 2020, with completion of the prototype for our WordPress plugin and our Faceted Classification System, BHAVA’s basic digital architecture had come into shape.
+Bibliography curators will now compile and catalog bibliographic references in earnest.

 Beyond the basic infrastructure of BHAVA that we are finishing, two additional features could be added to enhance user experiences.
 The Faceted Classification Table contains URIs that have the potential to connect BHAVA to external repositories and cataloging systems through Linked Open Data.
 We felt that including these URIs at this stage was crucial as we developed the System in order to bring our cataloging metadata into alignment with wider standards and precedents from the start.
 But leveraging Linked Open Data to do things like pulling in external information that would aid BHAVA users in refining their searches is an secondary add-on that we have not actively developed.